Skip to content

 required

 Directional filter applied to binary edges.
-Undirected edges are yielded for both directions.
+Undirected edges are included for both "in" and "out".

 "in"